 Special Considerations for Blended Families

-For couples in second marriages, having a will is not just about leaving assets to each other; it’s about ensuring fairness for all children involved.
-Blended families bring unique challenges to estate planning, requiring careful consideration to ensure that the needs of all family members are met.
+For couples in second or subsequent marriages, having a will is not just about leaving assets to each other — it’s about ensuring fairness and protection for all children involved, from all relationships.
+Blended families face unique estate planning challenges that a standard “everything to my spouse” will simply cannot address.

 Rights of Stepchildren and Stepfamilies